speaud/speaud/README.md

 3. [Code for Philly](https://codeforphilly.org/projects/philadelphia_lawyers_for_social_equity_-_record_expungement)
 4. [CodePen](https://codepen.io/speaud)
 5. [DockerHub](https://hub.docker.com/u/spudworksdevshop)

+## 🥳 Fun Facts
+1. Former NCAA and FILA All-American and Academic All-American in Men's Wrestling
+2. Big fan of fly-fishing
+3. Member of the Pennsylvania Academy of the Fine Arts leadership board

+## 📫 Contact

+No social media accounts but please use the [contact form on my personal website](https://www.joshuamummertstern.com) to reach out then I'll be sure to follow up!

 ## 🌱 Currently Playing With
 1. Topology as code, Docs as Code, and the automation of the respective processes such as converting TypeScript models to UML markup